OpenDevEd/bwrap-cursor/README.md

 Disabling D-Bus access for just the sandboxed Cursor application is a valid security-hardening step.

-### How to Disable It
+### A potential route for disabling DBUS

-To disable D-Bus access in your `bcursor.sh` script, you simply need to comment out or delete the line that sets the D-Bus environment variable.
+To disable D-Bus access in your `bcursor.sh` script, you can try to comment out or delete the line that sets the D-Bus environment variable.

 Find this line in the `Session env passthrough` section: